emanuele-moscato/twitter-monitoring/README.md

 ```

 ## To do
-* Re-instantiate the scaper and filter objects with each callback: global ones are not sensitive to download on new tweets.
 * Organize the app in tabs
 * Create a tab to:
     * See the list of companies